 It's probably best to avoid travelling to Malaysia during the dry season, running from June to October.
 During this time of year, air pollution levels tend to spike, as smog from Indonesian peat fires accumulates in the atmosphere above the country.
 This phenomenon is known as the South-East Asian Haze.

 According to recent readings taken in Kuala Lumpur on 27th September 2015, air-pollution levels reached past the 200-point mark, with over 20 flights being cancelled due to reduced visibility.
-Under our platinum travel insurance policies, you are covered up to £800 for departure delay, up to £1,000 for missed departure, and should you require emergency medical attention, you are covered up to £10 million.
+Should you require emergency medical attention, you are covered up to £15 million.

 If you're travelling in Malaysia during this time of year, it's best to avoid places with high Air Pollution Index readings, such as areas within the states of Sarawak, Selangor and Kedah.
 Keep and eye on the Air Pollutant Index Management System (APIMS) and pay attention to updates and health advisories issued by the Malaysian Department of Environment.
 If you find yourself in an area with dangerously high air pollution levels, it's best to restrict outdoor activities and wear a respirator if you do go out.